DiVitoTommaso/Jlambda/README.md

 - Apache Maven: https://maven.apache.org/download.cgi (useful for building project, but not necessary to run it)

 # Release
-The release will let you run a console line interpreter with no possibility to load java function, but you can still pass a file to evaluate containing Jlambda code as argument to the executable (jar) to build
+The release will let you run a console line interpreter with possibility to load native java functions.
+You can pass a file to evaluate containing Jlambda code as argument to the executable (jar) to build an initial environment

 # Expression example
 ```